varphone/embeddedsw/lib/sw_apps/zynq_fsbl/misc/Readme.txt

 	1.Go to the Fsbl src directory "lib/sw_apps/zynq_fsbl/src/"
 	2. make "BOARD=<>" "CC=<>"
 		a.
-Values for BOARD  are zc702, zc706, zed
+Values for BOARD  are zc702, zc706, zed, zylaser
 		b.
 Value for CC is arm-none-eabi-gcc.
 Default value is also same.
 	3.Give "make" to compile the fsbl with BSP.
 By default it is built for zc702 board with arm-none-eabi-gcc compiler